1:00 pm US Eastern Time

 Mark E. Hahn, PhD, is a Senior Scientist at the Woods Hole Oceanographic Institution (WHOI) in Woods Hole, MA.
 He also serves as a project Principal Investigator in both the Boston University Superfund Research Program (BUSRP) and the Woods Hole Center for Oceans and Human Health (WHCOHH).
 He conducted postdoctoral research at WHOI before being appointed to the scientific staff in 1992.
 Dr. Hahn studies molecular mechanisms of toxicity following exposure to chemicals found in the marine environment as well as the molecular evolution of genes involved in those mechanisms.
 The focus of his BUSRP research is on mechanisms of adaptation and evolved resistance to chemicals in fish following long-term chemical exposure at Superfund sites.
 Dr. Hahn is author or co-author of >150 papers in peer-reviewed journals and books.
 Dr. Hahn received his PhD in Environmental Toxicology from the University of Rochester School of Medicine and Dentistry in Rochester, NY.

-This call will be moderated by Dr. Wendy Heiger-Bernays.
-It will last for 1 hour and be recorded for our call archive.
+This call was moderated by Dr. Wendy Heiger-Bernays.
+It lasted for 1 hour and was recorded for our call archive.